josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 To use `waitForAsync()` functionality, you must import `zone.js/testing` in your test setup file.
 If you created your project with the Angular CLI, `zone-testing` is already imported in `src/test.ts`.

-Here's the previous `fakeAsync()` test, re-written with the `waitForAsync()` utility.
+Here is the previous `fakeAsync()` test, re-written with the `waitForAsync()` utility.

 <code-example path="testing/src/app/twain/twain.component.spec.ts" region="waitForAsync-test"></code-example>

-The `waitForAsync()` utility hides some asynchronous boilerplate by arranging for the tester's code to run in a special *async test zone*.
+The `waitForAsync()` utility hides some asynchronous boilerplate by arranging for the code from the tester to run in a special *async test zone*.
-You don't need to pass Jasmine's `done()` into the test and call `done()` because it is `undefined` in promise or observable callbacks.
+You do not need to pass the `done()` in Jasmine into the test and call `done()` because it is `undefined` in promise or observable callbacks.

-But the test's asynchronous nature is revealed by the call to `fixture.whenStable()`, which breaks the linear flow of control.
+But the asynchronous nature of the test is revealed by the call to `fixture.whenStable()`, which breaks the linear flow of control.

 When using an `intervalTimer()` such as `setInterval()` in `waitForAsync()`, remember to cancel the timer with `clearInterval()` after the test, otherwise the `waitForAsync()` never ends.